AOT-Technologies/forms-flow-ai/USAGE.md

    * Form designing is successfully completed, you can now **Log out** and go to [STEP 2](#)

 ### [STEP 2](#) Client Task
-   * Log in to http://localhost:3000 (forms-flow-web) with valid [default user credentials for client](./forms-flow-idm/keycloak/README.md#formsflow-ai-user-credentials).
+   * Log in to http://localhost:3000 (forms-flow-web) with valid [user credentials for client](./forms-flow-idm/keycloak/README.md#formsflow-ai-user-credentials).
    * After the log in is successful you will be redirected to http://localhost:3000/form where you can `View and Submit a form`.
    * Click **Submit New Button** on the form which you wanted to submit.
    * The previous action will redirect you to the form, where you can fill the details and Submit.